 Dr. Davis’ overall research objectives focus on plankton ecology with an emphasis on cyanobacterial harmful algal blooms (cHABs) in aquatic ecosystems.
 Lakes and coastal regions all over the world are plagued by cHABs including, some of the largest and most socio-economically important, such as the North American Great Lakes, Lake Victoria, Lake Taihu, Lake Okeechobee, and the Baltic Sea, to name a few.
-Dr. Davis uses advanced molecular techniques such as –omics (genomics – metabolomics) and qPCR to study these events.
+Dr. Davis uses advanced molecular techniques such as qPCR and –omics (genomics – metabolomics) to study these events.
 These techniques allow for the generation of a comprehensive population response, which is critical for understanding how ecosystem function and services are impacted by cHABs.
-Dr. Davis currently has projects investigating these questions in several systems including Lake Erie, Lake Huron, Lake Okeechobee (Florida), and Dianshan Lake (China).
+In addition, Dr. Davis integrates emerging technologies that can rapidly detect cHABs and their toxins into his research.
+These technologies have the capability to significantly decrease the time lag between sample collection and data acquisition which will help protect human and animal heath by allowing water managers to make important decisions quickly.
+Dr. Davis collaborates with colleagues across the globe and currently has project in Lake Erie, Lake Victoria and Dianshan Lake (China).

 Matson, P.G., Boyer, G.L., Bridgeman, T.B., Bullerjahn, G.S., Kane, D.S., McKay, R.M.L., McKindles, K.M., Raymond, H.A., Snyder, B.S., Stumpf, R.P., Davis, T.W., 2020.
 Biophysical drivers facilitating a toxigenic cyanobacterial bloom in a major Great Lakes tributary.
 Limnology and Oceanography, 65, 2866-2882, https://doi.org/10.1002/lno.11558.